The2ndOne3/clientele.js/README.md

 ```

 ### Browser Usage
-On the client, loading the script at the endpoint will load the engine runtime at `window.namespace`, which defaults to `window.engine`.
+On the client, loading the script at the endpoint will load the engine runtime at `window.namespace`, which defaults to `window.engine_name`.
 For example, a Jade engine will default to a Jade runtime at `window.jade`.
 From there, you can call either `window.jade.render(template, locals, callback)` or `window.jade.renderSync(template, locals)`.

 Templates are specified by filename relative to the template directory.
 Including the extension is not necessary.
+They are loaded asynchronously and separately from the engine; to preload a template, call `engine_name.preload(template)`.
+By default, Clientele will cache loaded templates on the client.
+To force a reload, call `engine.reload(template)`.

 ```js
 // Asynchronous rendering.